MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_DEMO.md

     **GradesWebDataService.svc**, and then explain to students that during Exercise 1, they will set rules to indicate which entity sets and service operations are visible and add a new service operation to the class.
-7. In Solution Explorer, in the **GradesPrototype** project, view the **Service References** folder.
+7. In Solution Explorer, in the **GradesPrototype** project, view the **Connected Services** folder.
-8. Explain to students that in Exercise 2, they will add a service reference to the data service so that data is retrieved from the data service, not directly from the data source.
+8. Explain to students that in Exercise 2, they will add a **OData Connected Service** to the data service so that data is retrieved from the data service, not directly from the data source.
 9. In Solution Explorer, in the **GradesPrototype** project, view the **DataModel** folder.
-10. Explain to students that in Exercise 2, they will copy the partial classes from the original EDM into the client application because the partial types that are contained in them are not propagated by WCF Data Services.
+10. Explain to students that in Exercise 2, they will copy the partial classes from the original EDM into the client application because the partial types that are contained in them are not propagated by **OData Connected Service**.
 11. In the **GradesPrototype** project, in the **Services** folder, in **SessionContext.cs**, locate the **DBContext** declaration.
 12. Explain to students that in Exercise 2, they will specify the URL of the